number-25/rich_directRNA/docs/usage.md

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

+> [!CUATION]
+> Very high volume use of the `-resume` option has been known to lead to inconsistent errors in a small number of instances.
+Keep this in mind if you're stuck at debugging.

 ### `-c`

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.